-This hour is considered part of the school day.
+Detentions This hour is considered part of the school day.
 Students who are assigned this form of discipline will be required to attend for the entire hour.
 No transportation is provided by the school.
 If a student receives a detention, he/she will bring home a referral slip explaining the reason for the detention.
-Detention will be served from 2:30.3:30 pm.
+Detention will be served from after school to one hour after school.